Bad Company (2002 film): Box office

-Bad Company only collected a total of $11 million at the box office in its opening weekend, putting the film in fourth place below The Sum of All Fears, Divine Secrets of the Ya-Ya Sisterhood and Star Wars: Episode II – Attack of the Clones.
+Bad Company only collected a total of $11 million at the box office in its opening weekend, ranking fourth below The Sum of All Fears, Divine Secrets of the Ya-Ya Sisterhood and Star Wars: Episode II – Attack of the Clones.
 In the United Kingdom, the film made an opening weekend gross of just $593,059, ranking in sixth place behind Scooby-Doo, Minority Report, Spider-Man, Resident Evil and Devdas.
 It failed to recoup its budget at the box office, earning only $30,160,161 in the United States and $35,817,134 outside the US for a worldwide total of $65,977,295.

+Reflecting on the film’s commercial failure, producer Jerry Bruckheimer said: “I think it was something I call a ‘tweener’.
+It didn’t have enough comedy to be a comedy and it didn’t have enough action to be an action movie, and it just kind of fell in the middle.
+It was a very entertaining movie and just didn’t capture the audience’s imagination.
+That’s just the way it is.”

 Critical response

 Bad Company was panned by critics.
 Review aggregation website Rotten Tomatoes gives the film a 10% approval rating based on 135 reviews, with an average score of 3.90/10.
 The site's critical consensus states: "Chris Rock and Anthony Hopkins fail to generate the sparks necessary to save the movie from a generic and utterly predictable script."
 Metacritic gave the film a score of 37 out of 100, based on 33 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade of "B" on scale of A+ to F.

 Seattle Post-Intelligencer reviewer William Arnold called the film "wildly overproduced, inadequately motivated every step of the way and demographically targeted to please every one (and no one)."
 Michael Sragow of The Baltimore Sun gave the film a one star rating, stating that "Bad Company is about an undercover brother, but it will never be confused with Undercover Brother."
 Roger Ebert remarks in the Chicago Sun-Times that the film "jams too many prefabricated story elements into the running time."
 On their review show, Ebert and Richard Roeper gave it two thumbs down, arguing it "might have been considered original, had it been made before 48 Hrs., Lethal Weapon and Rush Hour and every other action movie about a racially mixed pair of partners who initially despise each other, but learn to, well, you know the whole drill."
 Rene Rodriguez of The Miami Herald gave the film a one out of four scoring, explaining that "Schumacher bungles the action sequences as badly as he bungled Batman & Robin, and he pushes the violence to the limits of the PG-13 rating."

 David Hunter of The Hollywood Reporter noted the film as having "all the familiar Bruckheimer elements, and Schumacher does probably as good a job as anyone at bringing off the Hopkins/Rock collision of acting styles and onscreen personas."